 Security Camera Basics

-Most security cameras boast the same basic features.
-These are the common features that you will want to be aware of.
+Most security cameras boast the same basic features, more or less.
+These are the basic common features that you will want to be aware of as you shop for a security camera for your home:

 - Night Vision: The farther the night vision range, the better.
 But range quality is also important.
 Just because a camera advertises 90 feet of night vision range, doesn’t mean you can see clearly in the dark for that entire 90 feet.
 Manufacturers have a sliding scale of acceptable quality.
 If night vision is important to you, then pay attention to user reviews of night vision quality for the specific camera you are looking at.